-FORM 10-K

-(Mark One)

-■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended May 31, 2025

-OR

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission file number 001-31968

-APPLIED DIGITAL CORPORATION

-(Exact name of registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-3811 Turtle Creek Boulevard,

-Suite 2100,

-Dallas, Texas

-(Address of Principal Executive Offices)

-(Zip Code)

-Registrant's telephone number, including area code

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share APLD Nasdaq Global Select Market
+FORM 10-K (Mark One) (Mark One) ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fi scal year ended May 31, 2025 OR ECTION 13 OR 15(d)) OF THE SECURITIES EXCHANGE ACT OF For the trans sition period from to Commis ssion file number 001 -31968 APPLIED DIC GITAL COI RPORATION (Exact name of 1 registrant as specified d in its charter) Nevada (State or other jurisdiction of incorporation or organization) 95-4863690 (I.R.S.
+Employer Identification No.) 3811 Turtle Creek Boulevard, Suite 2100, Dallas, Texas (Address of Principal Executive Offices) 75219 (Zip Code) Registrant's tele (214) 427-1704 ephone number, include ding area code Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.001 per share Trading Symbol(s) APLD Name of each exchange on which registered Nasdaq Global Select Market Common Stock, par value 50.001 per share ALLD rasuay Giobai Sciect Market

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes x No o
+Yes \boxtimes No \square

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No x
+Yes \square No \boxtimes

 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o
+Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No o

-Indicate by check mark whet her the regi istrant is a large accelerated filer , an accelerated fi ler, a no on-accelerated filer, or a sm naller repo orting com pany.
-See the defi initions of ' "large accelera ited filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer Х Accelerated filer 0 Non-accelerated filer 0 Smaller reporting company х Emerging gr rowth compar ny 0

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-0

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. x

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No x
+Indicate by check mark whether the registrant has s Interactive Data File required to be submitted and p during the preceding 12 months (or for such shorter p No \square posted pur suant to Rule 405 of Regulation S-T (§232.40.
+5 of this chapter) Indicate by check mark whether the registrant is a smaller reporting company.
+See the definitions of "la in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company If an emerging growth company, indicate by check for complying with any new or revised financial a Act.
+Indicate by check mark whether the registrant has effectiveness of its internal control over financial rep by the registered public accounting firm that prepare ccounting filed a reporting und standards provided pursuant to Section 13(a) port on and attestation to its management's a er Section 404(b) of the Sarbanes-Oxley Act (15) of the Exchange If securities are registered pursuant to Section 12(b) registrant included in the filing reflect the correction • statements of the Indicate by check mark whether any of those error obased compensation received by any of the registres $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a sl hell compa any (as defined in Rule 12b-2 of the Act).
+Yes [□ No ⊠ As of November 30, 2024, the last business day of the market value of the common stock held by non-affile • •